 Why Fontaine?

 Fontaine is a Vite plugin written by Daniel Roe that helps you optimize a fallback font.
 The plugin uses Capsize to analyze your typeface and create font metrics for ascenders and descenders accordingly.
 Those are fancy-schmancy CSS features that are decently supported across browsers (just waiting on Webkit 😐).
-Using this technique, a fallback system font will occupy about the same visual space as your preferred type.
-When your custom type does finally swap in, there won’t be a jarring layout shift.
-Pretty nifty, huh?

 Getting started